-We have one member of our family who has been diagnosed with both Asperger’s Syndrome and ADHD.
+We have one member of our family who has been diagnosed with both Asperger’s Syndrome (high functioning autism) and ADHD.
 Of course, if you are familiar with both of these, you probably know that it’s hard to know where one ends and the other begins.

-I won’t name names, but I’ll just say that there are two of them in my life and I went straight from living with one my whole life to living with the other one.
-So, I’ve just lived often making accommodation that, as it turns out, has made life a little easier for Noah because he has a Mom who gets it.
+I won’t name names, but I’ll just say that there are two of them in my life.
+I went straight from living with one my whole life to living with the other one.
+So, I’ve just lived often making accommodations that, as it turns out, has made life a little easier for my child with autism and ADHD because he has a Mom who gets it.